Have a Question About the BreachLock Cloud Platform? Enter it below.

 - XYZ must not be involved intentionally in activities where viruses, trojan horses, ransomware, etc. are being distributed.

-- XYZ must prevent sending of emails which are considered as spam.
+- XYZ must prevent sending of emails that are considered spam.

 - XYZ must not attempt to violative the Terms of Service in any manner whatsoever.